MitchellAW/FlandersBOT/README.md

 ## Preview
 ![FlandersBOT](https://media.giphy.com/media/3o7522dwW8Bj5zNez6/giphy.gif)

-## Requirements
-Requires discord.py to be installed.
-The bot also depends entirely on https://frinkiac.com/, https://morbotron.com/ and https://masterofallscience.com/ for all of its commands and may fail if the API for these sites change.

 ## Support Server
 If you need any help with FlandersBOT, would like to provide feedback, suggestions or have any other questions regarding FlandersBOT, join the FlandersBOT Support Server on discord: